 Best practices for first time jet ski riders

-Handy tips on your first time out on the water.
+Jet ski tips for your first time on the water.

-When it comes to using your jet ski for the first time, the key words to remember are preparation and safety.
-Don't just jump in and get your feet wet before following the helpful tips below.
-The more prepared you are now, the more fun and thrills you can safely have later out there on the water.
+When it comes to riding a jet ski for the first time, be prepared and exercise safety.
+The more prepared you are, the more fun you can safely have on the water.
+Review these jet ski riding tips to help get you started.

 - Ensure the jet ski is registered and the registration numbers are visible.